cache-tlb/instant_radiosity/readme.md

 #### Screen space ambient occlusion

+TODO:
+* how to handle the normal when it's back to the camera
-TODO: test on more scenes.
+* test on more scenes.

 -----
 ![](results/ssao.png)